 The dark threads are as needful

 In the weaver’s skilful hand

 As the threads of gold and silver

 In the pattern He has planned

 Retold by Corrie Ten Boom

-Like the white flower "Snow in Summer", Angela lives as a Scot in the desert, thriving where it's warm!
+Like the flower "Snow in Summer", Angela thrives where it's warm!